 In 1978, at just 26 years old, Robert Greene Sterne set out to create a different kind of law firm — one that would recognize the contribution every person makes and one that would place a high value on technical competency and service.
 It took just a few years and the addition of Edward Kessler, Jorge Goldstein, and Samuel Fox to reach that initial goal with the establishment of Sterne, Kessler, Goldstein & Fox in Washington, D.C.

-Named first-ever PTAB "Firm of the Year" by Managing Intellectual Property magazine
+Named first-ever PTAB "Firm of the Year" by Managing Intellectual Property magazine.

-Renovated our offices located in the historic former Greyhound Bus Terminal, including the installation of our famous barista bar
+Renovated our offices located in the historic former Greyhound Bus Terminal, including the installation of our famous barista bar.

-Recognized by the Washington Business Journal as one of the 50 best companies to work for in the Greater Washington area
+Recognized by the Washington Business Journal as one of the 50 best companies to work for in the Greater Washington area.

 Co-counsel for KSR v.
 Teleflex at the U.S. Supreme Court

-Launch of the CleanTech Industry Group
+Launched the CleanTech Industry Group

-Launch of the Nanotechnology Practice Group
+Launched the Nanotechnology Practice Group

-Sterne Kessler passes the 200 employee mark
+Passed the 200 employee mark

 Began representation of first Silicon Valley client

-Jorge A. Goldstein joins the firm
+Jorge A. Goldstein joined the firm

-Edward J. Kessler joins the firm
+Edward J. Kessler joined the firm

 Office moved to 910 17th Street, NW